haizo-code/blender/README.md

 ## You won't have to code any adapter again!
 Android library project that intends to simplify the usage of Adapters for recyclerView using **Data Binding**.

+:white_check_mark: --> No more adapters to create

+:white_check_mark: --> Works with ViewDataBinding

+:white_check_mark: --> Handles unlimited multiple types automatically -- just pass your model/s and thats it :)

+:white_check_mark: --> Handles Callbacks from (Viewholder and vice-versa)

+:white_check_mark: --> Handles Load more

+:white_check_mark: --> Handles all the common actions for the recyclerview-adapter and more..

 ## Gradle

 **Step 1.** Add the JitPack repository to your root build.gradle at the end of repositories: